awslabs/ml-io/doc/python/misc.md

 ## Functions
 #### initialize_aws_sdk
 Initializes AWS C++ SDK.
-If you are using ML-IO along with another library or framework that initializes AWS C++ SDK, you might/should skip calling this function; otherwise, this function has to be called before instantiating an [S3Client](#S3Client).
+If you are using MLIO along with another library or framework that initializes AWS C++ SDK, you might/should skip calling this function; otherwise, this function has to be called before instantiating an [S3Client](#S3Client).

 ```python
 initialize_aws_sdk()